lugizmo/DataFrame/README.md

 - code documentation
 - usage examples
 - watch out what gcc is doing and add support if possible
 - add more todo's

+### TODO Code

+- indexed iterator does not have the same usage like iterating over an map.
+  - ``auto const& [val, idx]: dfView`` would still allow to mutate val if dfView is not const.
+  - when doing the same e.g. std::unordered_map val would be constant.
+- add more todo's